The Push-Up is a great movement to build strength and power. Like with any movement, it is often performed with poor form.

 Position #1: Cervical Extension

 To improve a position of cervical extension, instruct the athlete or client to just “look at the ground.”
-You can also position them in a neutral cervical spine position and instruct them not to look up.
+You can also position them in a neutral cervical spine position and instruct them not to move their head upwards.

 To improve a position of cervical flexion or more specifically a forward head position, instruct the athlete or client to “make a double chin.”
 By doing this, it can place them in a more neutral cervical spine position.